 You can adjust these criteria, but understand what they’re doing and why they are there.

-This scan is from March 20, 2022.
+The scan below is from February 2023.
 The point of the scan is to find stocks that are stronger than average, or stronger than S&P 500 (which is our average).

-The S&P 500 is about 8% below its all-time high.
-So the scanner only requests that are within at least 30% (70) of their highs.
+At this time in February, the S&P 500 was about 10% below its 52-week high.
+So the scanner only shows us stocks that are within at least 30% (70) of their highs.
 I give this wiggle room because many stocks are more volatile than the S&P 500.
 If the S&P 500 was right near its high, I would look for stocks within 20% of their high (80).

-The S&P 500 is also right near its 50-day and 200-day moving average (MA).
+The S&P 500 is also about 4% above its 50-day and 200-day moving averages (MA).
 Therefore, I want stocks that are at least near these moving averages or above.
 100 means the stock is at its MA. >90 means the stock can’t be more than 10% below the MA.

 See how that works?
 I’m always looking for stocks at least as strong as the S&P 500 or a bit stronger.